Kyle-Markwardt/Prophet/README.md

 3. **Customization**:
    - Modify the data slicing parameters and visualization settings as needed to explore different aspects of the data.

-## Conclusion

-This project demonstrates the application of time series analysis and forecasting using Google search traffic and financial data.
-By identifying patterns and correlations, and building predictive models, the analysis provides valuable insights for driving growth at MercadoLibre.

----

-© 2024 Forecasting Net Prophet.
-All Rights Reserved.